agnhe421/dataScripts/addLightTravelTimeToSignals/readme.txt

 /***************************************************************************/

 step 1.
 Add all of the signal data to the folder called signalData step 2.
-Add all of the ra/dec data to the folder called radecData step 3.
-Make sure the radec data is named as the spacecraft identifier in the signal data.
-(3 letters) step 4.
-Run the script. step 5.
-The signal data should be updated, and there should be an extra line for each signal, called "DLT".
+Add all of the ra/dec data (json) to the folder called radecData step 3.
+Make sure the radec data folder is named as the spacecraft identifier in the signal data. step 4.
+Run the script (addLightTravelTimeToSignalData.py). step 5.
+The signal data should be updated with the closest match in time for DLT.

 /**************************************************************************/
 This is how the data should look like when used in open space